 Sant Antoni Festival (January 17th)

-During this traditional festival, the streets of Barcelona’s Sant Antoni neighborhood come alive with parades, live music, and street parties.
-Join the locals as they celebrate the patron saint of animals and enjoy the festive atmosphere.
+For this traditional festival, the streets of Barcelona’s Sant Antoni neighbourhood fill with parades, live music and street parties.
+Just as the locals celebrate patron saint of animals, join in with the merry mood.

 4. Sightseeing Opportunities